VictorProkhorov/KL_Text_VAE/README.md

-# On the Importance of the Kullback-Leibler Divergence Termin Variational Autoencoders for Text Generation
+# On the Importance of the Kullback-Leibler Divergence Term in Variational Autoencoders for Text Generation

 The Code To Be Uploaded Soon